 Feel attacked?
 Something’s ambiguous?
 Confused?

-- Repeat message in your head and analyse.
+- Repeat message in your head and analyze.

 - Say out loud what you think the message is.